GSA/data.gov/CONTRIBUTING.md

 ##### Exit criteria

 - Work has been reviewed and approved by one or more members of the data.gov team.
 - If applicable, work is ready to be included on the next release.
-Usually through integration in the `develop` branch.
+Usually through integration in the `develop` or `main` branches.

 #### Ready for deploy